onc-healthit/lantern-back-end/endpointmanager/README.md

 go run main.go <path to endpoint json file>
 ```

-### NPPES Populator
+### NPPES Org Populator

-Reads in a CSV file of NPPES data.
+Reads in a CSV file of NPPES organization data.
 You can find the latest monthly export of NPPES data here: http://download.cms.gov/nppes/NPI_Files.html

 Primarily uses the `nppesquerier` package.